BenFradet/benfradet.github.io/_posts/2016-08-28-spark-kafka-writer-0.1.0.md

 )
 {% endhighlight %}

-As you can notice, the API is exactly the same!
+As you can see, the API is exactly the same!

 ### Future work